 In terms of muscles, we need to think about mobility and stability first.
-It will challenge mobility of your lateral hip and thoracic rotation whilst challenging the stability of your shoulder itself.
+It will challenge the mobility of your lateral hip and thoracic rotation whilst challenging the stability of your shoulder itself.

 So, what muscles does the kettlebell windmill work?

 The muscles worked are your core, obliques, shoulders, and glutes.
-Improving flexibility in your hamstrings and hips as well (let’s face it, a common problem for those a bit stiff!) make this kettlebell exercise the go-to exercise for many.
+Improving flexibility in your hamstrings and hips as well (let’s face it, a common problem for those a bit stiff!) makes this kettlebell exercise the go-to exercise for many.

 Do windmills build muscle?
 The answer is no, but you incorporate these with your other movements like kettlebell cleans and kettlebell presses you will naturally be able to improve muscle mass whilst also focusing on injury prevention.